MDrance/ML_BreastCancer_Data/README.md

 ## 2.Testing a Support Vector Machine model

 cancer_svm.py is a script training and optimizing our SVM model.
-For the fine tuning part, we use cross-validation and grid-search methods to find the best value for C (regularization), the best kernel bewteen polynomial and Radial basis function and f using RBF the best value for gamma(curvature of decision boundary).
+For the fine tuning part, we use cross-validation and grid-search methods to find the best value for C (regularization), the best kernel bewteen polynomial and Radial Basis Function and if using RBF the best value for gamma(curvature of decision boundary).

 After running :
 ```